-The Layers tab in the Visual Editor is useful for identifying elements in your layout and accessing them within a list that shows their relationship to each other.
-Using the Layers tab you can:
+Use the Layers tab in the Visual Editor for identifying elements in your layout and accessing them within a list that shows their relationship to each other.

 - Troubleshoot layout issues.